misakey/backend/docs/content/endpoints/auth_flow.md

 }
 ```

-- `subject` (uuid string): unique id of the identifier getting the token
+- `subject` (uuid string): unique id of the account getting the token
 - `acr` (string): the acr level for the current flow
 - `scope` (string): list of scope sent during the auth flow init.
 - `context` (object): context of the current consent flow